civol/HDLRuby/README.md

 end
 ```

-However, when generation the low-level description of his system he
+However, when generation the low-level description of this system, code
-will need to write some code similar to the following:
+similar to the following will have to be written for applying `my_generation`:

 ```ruby
 some_system :instance0